levi2m/bash-scripts/Perf/readme.md

 ## How to Use 💻

 1. Clone the repository to your Debian LXC container.
-2. Make the script executable by running `chmod +x performance_test.sh`.
+2. Make the script executable by running `chmod +x nameofyourscript.sh`.
-3. Run the script with `./performance_test.sh`.
+3. Run the script with `./nameofyourscript.sh`.

 The script will install necessary tools (`iostat`, `htop`, `ping`, `traceroute`, and `ffmpeg`) if they are not already installed. 💾